atticoos/titanium-chromecast/README.md

 This module provides a few primary components that provide an API to the GoogleCast SDK.
 This API is not a 1-1 mapping to all the SDK endpoints, it's more of an abstraction to provide easier integrations.
 While all the capabilities of the SDK are available, they are exposed in different ways.

 ## Device Manager
-This is the first component to get started with a Chromecast device.
-This component provides the scanning services and an interface to all events that can take place with your Chromecast.
+The device manager oversees all the devices and manages your connectivity to the Chromecast.
+It provides an interface to the Chromecast for the devices to use.
+For interacting with the Chromecast directly, you will use the [device](#device), but you can still go back to the DeviceManager if necessary.

 ### Methods